statsig-io/docs/docs/integrations/data-imports/azure_upload.md

 Alternatively, you can use the `mark_data_ready` API and send a timestamp for which the data previous to that timestamp has finished loading into your container.

+Note that, for events, Statsig processes days in PST.
+When you mark data ready for '2022-06-20', statsig will process events from `2022-06-20T00:00` PST to `2022-06-20T23:59....` PST.
+Keep this in mind when scheduling your signals!

 <a name="checklist"></a>

 #### Checklist